-Bus plummets down slope, kills at least 24 passengers in Peru
+At least 24 killed in Peru after bus plummets down slope

-The crash is the latest deadly accident on Peru’s roadways, which have seen an increase in traffic-related fatalities.
+The crash is the latest deadly incident on Peru’s roadways, which have seen an increase in traffic-related fatalities.

-At least 24 people are dead after a bus in Peru veered off a mountainous road and plunged down a slope in the early hours of the morning on Monday.
+At least 24 people have been killed after a bus in Peru veered off a mountainous road and plunged down a slope.

-The bus had been travelling north from Ayacucho in the south-central part of the country to Huancayo, the capital of the Junin region, when it reportedly crashed around 1:30am local time (06:30 GMT).
+The bus had been travelling north from Ayacucho in the south-central part of the country to Huancayo, the capital of the Junin region, when it crashed around 1:30am local time (06:30 GMT) on Monday.

 Local media reported that the bus flipped several times as it tumbled down the rugged mountain terrain in the area of Huancavelica.